-- 22.24.
-A nominee shareholder is a natural or legal person recorded in the share register as the shareholder of a legal person who holds the shares or interest in that legal person on behalf of another on trust.
-As a consequence tThe identity of the trueultimate beneficial owner(s)hip is not remains undisclosed on the register.
-In this instance the nominee shareholder cannot be considered the beneficial owner. - 23.25.Nominee shareholders can be used to hide or obscure the beneficial ownership of a legal person customer or corporate underlying principal, for example, a natural person may indirectly hold a majority interest in a legal person through the use of nominee shareholders who each hold a minimal interest and thereby obscure the identity of the natural person who actually holds effective control. - 24.
-In determining effective control, the firm should also consider the types of ownership interests and the power of these interests (for example, the issue of voting shares or non-voting shares). - 25.26.
+- 24. A nominee shareholder is a natural or legal person recorded in the share register as the shareholder of a legal person who holds the shares or interest in that legal person on behalf of another.
+The identity of the true beneficial owner(s) is not disclosed on the register.
+In this instance the nominee shareholder cannot be considered the beneficial owner. - 25.
+Nominee shareholders can be used to hide or obscure the beneficial ownership of a legal person, for example, a natural person may indirectly hold a majority interest in a legal person through the use of nominee shareholders who each hold a minimal interest and thereby obscure the identity of the natural person who actually holds effective control. - 26.
 To mitigate the increased risk posed by nominee shareholders, the provision of, or acting as, a nominee shareholder in the Bailiwick by way of business is an activity which requires licensing under the Fiduciaries Law and is therefore subject to the requirements of Schedule 3 and the Commission Rules in this Handbook.
 A similar approach is adopted in a number of other jurisdictions, such as the Bailiwick of Jersey and the Isle of Man.
 While this factor may reduce the inherent risk with nominee shareholders, it does not provide for the disapplication of Commission Rule 7.23.